The 6 Traditional Thanksgiving Pies You Must Make

 Usually, the pumpkin pie has a single pie shell.
 Gourmet bakers, however, add an additional crust with crosswise stripes and images of little tree leaves on the side.
 Needless to say, these small details can transform any traditional Thanksgiving pies, making it impossible to resist the temptation and say no to them.

 History: The pumpkin pies have been symbols of Thanksgiving for centuries.
-The earliest recipes, though, had nothing to do with the firm, creamy texture of the dessert.
-On the contrary, the dish looked like a soup served in a pumpkin.
+The earliest recipes, though, had nothing to do with the firm, creamy texture of the dish.
+On the contrary, the dish looked like soup served in a pumpkin.
 Only in the early 19th century, the modern sweet pies appeared on the Thanksgiving dinner tables.

 2. Pecan Pie